peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

  Returns a string representation of this number's value after rounding to the given precision (using the given arithmetic context).
 If the number after rounding is neither infinity nor not-a-number (NaN), returns the shortest decimal form (in terms of nonzero decimal digits) of this number's value that results in the rounded number after the decimal form is converted to binary floating-point format (using the given arithmetic context).  <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control precision (in bits), rounding, and exponent range of the rounded number.
-If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null.
 If this parameter is null or defines no maximum precision, returns the same value as the ToString() method.

 <b>Return Value:</b>